The BEST gluten free scones recipe – enjoy a warm comforting and fluffy morning treat without the bloating feeling from gluten!

 - Preheat the oven to 400 degrees F. Line a baking sheet with parchment paper.

-- In a large bowl add the egg, egg white, coconut sugar, maple extract, cream and salt.
+- In a large bowl add the egg, egg white, coconut sugar, maple extract, cream, and yogurt.
 Whisk together until smooth and creamy.

 - Bake for 17 minutes and remove from the oven then transfer to a cooling rack to finish cooling.